nonymousoctopus/chainlink-hackathon-accidental-art/random-word-ea/README.md

 # Chainlink NodeJS Random Word External Adapter

-Created using this template: https://github.com/thodges-gh/CL-EA-NodeJS-Template.git
+**Created using this template:** https://github.com/thodges-gh/CL-EA-NodeJS-Template.git

-To deploy on your own chainlink node:
+## How to deploy on your own chainlink node:

 1. From the main project - enter into this directory